Every minute of every day people harm animals in the name of religion, yet every major religion teaches kindness and respect for animals.

 We are all kin

-Though many and varied, indigenous religions usually view animals as sacred and as kin.
-Many indigenous stories recall a time of perfect peace, when species lived together as one community, without bloodshed, yet some natives continue to hunt, fish, and trap when they no longer need to do so.
+Though many and varied, indigenous religions usually view animals as kin and as sacred.
+Many indigenous stories recall a time of perfect peace, when species lived together as one community, without bloodshed.
+Nonetheless, some natives continue to hunt, fish, and trap even though they no longer need to do so.

 Islam